ShopTalk EMV Chip Credit Card Infographic | Shop up. Chip out.

 Chip cards are most frequently used at grocery stores and supermarkets

-84% of respondents use their chip cards at grocery stores and supermarkets
+84% of respondents use their EMV chip credit cards at grocery stores and supermarkets

 Millennials and Gen Xers use mobile wallets most frequently

-Baby Boomers and Retirees are still warming up to mobile wallets
+Baby Boomers and Retirees are still warming up to digital wallets

-Compared to traditional cards, chip cards are more likely than mobile wallets to be considered secure
+Compared to traditional cards, EMV cards are more likely than mobile wallets to be considered secure

 More than half of consumers agree that:

-- The extra time needed for chip card transactions is worth the added security
+- The extra time needed for EMV chip card transactions is worth the added payment security

 - They have positive experiences using their chip cards at retailers